admb-project/admb/docs/install/BuildingSourceUnix.md

-# ADMB Project
+# ADMB Building Source for Unix
 *ADMB-12.1*
 *Released December 30, 2019*

-ADMB source build and usage procedures for Unix operating systems such as Linux, MacOS, Solaris and BSD.
+Describe building ADMB from source for Unix.

 ---

 Prerequisites
 -------------

-The following programs should be installed on the local computer.
+The following tools should be installed on the local computer.

 * C++ compiler

   Supported C++ Compilers for Unix

   * GNU C++
-      * Intel C++ Compiler
-      * Oracle Solaris Studio 12.3
+  * Apple Clang

 * GNU make
 * GNU stream editor (sed)